 33. The Cotchford Farm estate was later bought by Rolling Stones guitarist Brian Jones.
 He died in the swimming pool there in 1969.

-36. Worldwide, over 50 million copies of the Winnie-the-Pooh books have been sold.
+36. Over 50 million copies of the Winnie-the-Pooh books have been sold worldwide.

 37. Winnie-the-Pooh was voiced in Disney featurettes until 1977 by the actor Sterling Holloway.
 Holloway also voiced the Cheshire Cat in Alice in Wonderland and Sleepy in Snow White and the Seven Dwarfs.